FreeOpcUa/opcua-asyncio/README.md

         value = await node.read_value()
 ```

-Of course you can also call the `connect`, `disconnect` methods yourself if you do not want to use the context manager.
+Of course, you can also call the `connect`, `disconnect` methods yourself if you do not want to use the context manager.

 See the example folder and the code for more information on the client API.